 RELATED READ: New app helps you find drinking water near you

 In the study, published in the "American Journal of Preventative Medicine," patients in a primary care clinic used a free app called Track to monitor behavioral changes.
 But weight wasn't lost just through the app as in-clinic doctors provided guidance and dietitians followed up with health coaching calls.
 In fact, patients who used the tracking app and received coaching calls fared much better than a control group that only received routine care.

 Forty-three percent of participants lost more than five percent of their body weight over the course of a year, with waist sizes and blood pressure decreasing.
 An even larger number of participants — 56 percent — lost at least three percent of their body weight over 12 months, a healthy amount of weight loss according to doctors.

-It’s worth noting that the researchers in this study focused on obese individuals living in rural areas that were sick — as obesity is typically joined by other health issues.
+Researchers focused on obese individuals living in rural areas who were sick — as obesity is typically joined by other health issues.
 Many study participants were dealing with diabetes, hypertension and cholesterol.